Simultaneous reconstruction of conductivity, boundary shape and contact impedances in electrical impedance tomography: Introduction

-Another common feature in traditional EIT image reconstruction methods is to treat the electrode contact impedances as known auxiliary parameters.
-Electrode contact impedances are parameters that used for modelling the voltage drops at the electrodes caused by electrochemical effects at the electrode-skin interface.
-The contact impedances depend on the properties (e.g. thickness) of the skin and may be different for each of the electrodes.
-They can also exhibit temporal variations because of the subject’s perspiration or partial drying of the electrode gel that is used for the electrical contact between the skin and the electrode.
-Consequently, the contact impedances are in practical experiments only approximately known even at the best case.
-The effect of incorrect contact impedances to the reconstructed images has been evaluated with simulations and experiments in ~\cite{HVWKV02,KVKK97} and they have been shown to cause severe errors in the reconstructed images.
-The contact impedance related reconstruction errors can in part be avoided by using so-called four point measurement where separate electrodes are used for current injection and voltage measurements~\cite{HWWT93}, but a more preferable option is to consider the contact impedances as unknown parameters in the EIT problem ~\cite{HMS17}.
+Another common feature in traditional EIT is to treat the electrode contact impedances as known parameters.
+They model the voltage drops caused by electrochemical effects at the electrode-skin interface, and depend on local skin conditions and on temporal variations arising from perspiration and partial drying of the electrode gel.
+So the contact impedances are known only approximately in practice, which may lead to severe errors in the reconstructed images \cite{HVWKV02,KVKK97}.
+So-called four point measurements, where separate electrodes are used for current injection and voltage measurements, offer some help~\cite{HWWT93}.
+However, a better option is to consider the contact impedances as unknown parameters in the EIT problem ~\cite{HMS17}.